emyyue/BioPathNet/README.md

 ## Visualize ##

 For the visualization of the most important paths for a certain prediction, there is the option of detailing the top 10 paths as text file or as subgraph figure.
+A prediction test file (test_vis.txt) needs to be generated that specifies the triplets to visualize.
+Also node_colors_dict.txt specifies the colors used for different node types.

 ```bash
 python script/visualize_graph.py -c config/knowledge_graph/mock/mockdata_vis.yaml --gpus [0] --checkpoint dir/to/checkpoint/model_epoch_8.pth

 python script/visualize.py -c config/knowledge_graph/mock/mockdata_vis.yaml --gpus [0] --checkpoint dir/to/checkpoint/model_epoch_8.pth```
 ```

-More Details on execution in the sbatch directory.